OscarDS/pymemdyn/README.md

 remain continuous.
 This has forced us to take the waters group (which defines crystal waters)  away from the default concat function in the **utils.py** module.

+- Wednesday, July 9, 2014

+Among many changes to get pyMEMdyn up an running with gromacs 4.6.5 instead of 4.0.5 a new substitution for HIE, HID, and HIP is done.
+Previously the substitution was HIE:HISB, HID:HISA, HIP:HISH, now it's HIE:HISE, HID:HISD, HIP:HISH